godotengine/godot-docs/learning/step_by_step/instancing_continued.rst

 Instancing has many handy uses.
 At a glance, with instancing you have:

 -  The ability to subdivide scenes and make them easier to manage.
--  A more flexible alternative to prefabs (and much more powerful given instances work at many levels).
+-  A more flexible alternative to prefabs (and much more powerful, given instances work at many levels).
--  A way to design more complex game flows or even UIs (UI Elements are nodes in Godot too).
+-  A way to design more complex game flows or even UIs (UI Elements are nodes in Godot, too).

 Design language
 ---------------

 But the real strong point of instancing scenes is that it works as an excellent design language.
-This is pretty much what makes Godot special and different to any other engine out there.
+This is pretty much what makes Godot special and different from any other engine out there.
 The entire engine was designed from the ground up around this concept.

 When making games with Godot, the recommended approach is to leave aside